 Currently enrolled UW-Madison sophomores, juniors or seniors must complete the Online Major Application to apply to the following SoHE majors -Personal Finance, Financial Planning, Retailing and Consumer Behavior, Community Nonprofit & Leadership, Human Development and Family Studies, and Textiles and Fashion Design.
-All students interested in the Textiles and Fashion Design Certificate must also apply.
+All students interested in either the Certificate in Textiles and Fashion Design or Design Strategy must also apply.
 Admissions into programs depends both on the quality of the application materials and on the availability of space in the program.

 |First Year students, First-semester transfer students, and Pre-Interior Architecture students